In June 2020 Deloraine-Winchester Historical Society proposed the establishment of the Prairie Sentinels Park.

 Given the park’s location – on property where one of the six once stood – there is no better setting for telling the story of Deloraine’s very own prairie sentinels.

-The official opening of the park will take place on 11 September 2021.
+The official opening of the park took place on 11 September 2021.
 Follow the link to the Park Opening Ceremony

 Built in 1896, this historic fieldstone building is a monument to the prairie settlers faith, determination and resourcefulness.